jmanusig1/cs426_Manusig_Jared_Asgn-2/README.md

 Executive Summary
-“Jazzy Cats in a Computer” is a co-op competitive strategic game for Windows targeted at an audience for all ages.
+“Jazzy Cats in a Computer” is a co-op competitive strategic game for Windows targeted at an boys and girls of all ages.